BenFictional/dmd-300-sp20/writing-project.md

 The following are not required 'sections,' rather they are prompts to help you focus your writing and research.

 1. Summarize their work, their legacy and their impact on a particular art or design field.
 2. Can you identify central themes, patterns, or behaviors in their work or habits?
-   4. What is the context of their work?
+3. What is the context of their work?
 Was the work a part of an art or design movement, or influential period in art or design history?
-   3. What was their path to get to where they are?
+4. What was their path to get to where they are?
-   4. Distill their ideas and achievements into main points and then relate those points to your own work, interests, learning path, and/or future plans.
+5. Distill their ideas and achievements into main points and then relate those points to your own work, interests, learning path, and/or future plans.

+Whatever you choose to focus on, organzie your thoughts into a cohesive essay, including an introduction, conclusion, and paragrpahs devoted to discrete topics.
+Build your essay around a main idea or opinion of the work in question.
+Don't just summerize!
+Reveal your own point of view and connections by offering a new take on the material.

 ## Requirements